 - Nightmare Fuel Station Attendant: Her methods of checking up on her son at night in Game & Wario embody almost every possible horror trope and will surely scare the shit out of you.
 But it's only so he doesn't stay up late since he has school the following morning, so she means well.

-- Red Eyes, Take Warning: When enraged.
+- Red Eyes, Take Warning: When enraged in "Gamer".

 - Vague Age: While it's easy to tell how old 9-Volt and 18-Volt are using their names'(?) numbers, hers is of course not true.

 - Well-Intentioned Extremist: All those freaky night terrors she's giving you in Gamer?
 They're only for making sure her son doesn't stay up late before a school day.

 - New Job as the Plot Demands: He's seen in a different profession in every game, just like Mona.
 However, since he's the one running the businesses, it may be why Mona herself keeps changing jobs too.

 Debut: WarioWare: Twisted!
 (Papa and Mama T.), WarioWare: Touched!
 (Jamie and James T.)Jimmy's family, who are just as fond of disco as he is.
 It consists of Jimmy's parents, Papa T. and Mama T., and his younger siblings Jamie and James T..